 The SIS Associate Dean shall assemble all written documentation and oral testimonies from the student and instructor in charge.
 If the matter is not resolved to the satisfaction of all parties, the Program Director shall convene a Grade Appeals Committee.
 Students shall be notified in writing of the department's decision regarding the appeal within 60 days of lodging the formal appeal.

 Grade Appeals Committee

-An ad hoc committee of three faculty members appointed by the Director, and one student (appointed by the Library and Information Science Student Association [SOLIS]), shall consider the appeal.
-The School of Information Sciences Director shall appoint a Committee Chair.
+An ad hoc committee of three faculty members appointed by the Associate Dean, and one student, shall consider the appeal.
+The School of Information Sciences Associate Dean shall appoint a Committee Chair.
 Opportunity will be given to both the student and the instructor to state their cases before a decision is made by the committee.

 All meetings held in relation to the appeal shall provide parties the opportunity to present additional information orally or in writing.
-No additional persons will be permitted at such meetings without advance approval by the Chair, Director, or Dean, as appropriate.
-The decision of the Grade Appeals Committee will be reported to the Director.
+No additional persons will be permitted at such meetings without advance approval by the Chair, Associate Dean, or Dean, as appropriate.
+The decision of the Grade Appeals Committee will be reported to the Associate Dean.
 Matters not resolved at the School level may be appealed to the Dean.

 If the appeal is not resolved at the School level the student may initiate a review by the Dean of the University Library System.

 Review by Vice President for Academic Affairs (VPAA)